 We have a self-bond agreement with the Wyoming Department of Environmental Quality under which we commit to pay directly for reclamation costs.
-The amount of the bond was \$38.2 million and \$33.9 million as of September 30, 2016 and December 31, 2015, respectively, which is the amount we would need to pay the State of Wyoming for reclamation costs if we cease mining operations currently.
-The amount of this self-bond is subject to change upon periodic re-evaluation by the Land Quality Division.
+The amount of the bond was \$38.2 million as of both March 31, 2017 and December 31, 2016, which is the amount we would need to pay the State of Wyoming for reclamation costs if we cease mining operations currently.
+The amount of this self-bond is subject to change upon periodic re-evaluation by the Land Quality Division

-Ciner Wyoming's revenue bonds require it to maintain stand-by letters of credit totaling \$20.3 million as of September 30, 2016 .
+Ciner Wyoming's revenue bonds require it to maintain stand-by letters of credit totaling \$20.3 million as of March 31, 2017.